 If you create documents that support your business or organisation – reports, reviews, newsletters and so on – it’s important to format them in a thoughtful, consistent way.
-This will help your target readers to find their way around them, and to read them smoothly and easily.
+This will help your target readers to find their way around them, and to read them easily.

 Guide #2: Working with tracked changes and comments in Word

-When we editors work with Word documents, we normally use the Track Changes function, so that you can see exactly what we’ve changed.
+When we editors work with Word documents, we normally use the Track Changes function so that you can see exactly what we’ve changed.
 We also usually add comments to provide notes, advice, queries and so on.

-Note: This guide doesn’t yet cater for the ‘Modern Comments’ feature that started appearing in the Microsoft 365 version of Word in April 2021.
+Note: This guide doesn’t yet cater for the ‘Modern Comments’ feature that started appearing in the Microsoft 365 version of Word in 2021.
 I hope to update it at some stage, once the functionality has been finalised (many users have an opt-out, at least for the time being).
 Apologies for any confusion.

 - how tracked changes are shown on screen